School crossing supervisors

 A school crossing supervisor's role is to assist children in safely crossing roads on their way to and from school.
-If you are interested in becoming a school crossing supervisor, application forms and details relating to the scheme are available from your local road safety officer.
+If you are interested in becoming a school crossing supervisor, you can get application forms and more information about the scheme from your local road safety officer.